-Needy earned a bachelor’s degree in mechanical engineering from Clemson University.
-He is active in the community through his involvement as an executive board member for the Boys and Girls Club of the Virginia Peninsula and the Peninsula Metropolitan YMCA.
-He also serves on Peninsula Catholic High School’s leadership board.
+Needy earned a bachelor’s degree in mechanical engineering from Clemson University, where he currently serves as an advisory board member to the university’s engineering department.
+He is active in the community and focused on the advancement of regional STEM opportunities and youth development through his service on the executive board for the Boys & Girls Club of the Virginia Peninsula, An Achievable Dream Inc., and the Peninsula Metropolitan YMCA.

 Newport News Shipbuilding (NNS), a division of Huntington Ingalls Industries, is the nation’s sole designer, builder and refueler of nuclear-powered aircraft carriers and one of only two shipyards capable of designing and building nuclear-powered submarines.
 NNS also provides fleet services for naval ships and recently expanded its nuclear and manufacturing expertise into Department of Energy and alternative energy business ventures.
 Headquartered in Newport News, Virginia, the shipyard’s vast facilities span more than 550 acres along two miles of waterfront on the historic James River.
 It is the largest industrial employer in Virginia, employing more than 23,000 people, many of whom are third and fourth generation shipbuilders.
 For more information, please visit www.huntingtoningalls.com.